bobbythree/arpeggio-generator/README.md

 ## Tone.js Apreggio Generator

-### A test drive of the Tone.js library.
-This is a simple arpeggio generator.
-Click a button to play an arpeggio.
+### This is a Tone.js application that allows users to create music by dragging and dropping objects into a scene.
+Each scene has a different mood associated with it.
+Each object plays an argpeggio on a loop.
+Dragging in multiple objects causes multiple harmonius arpeggios to play together.

 ## Run:
-### clone this repo to your local machine and run from the index.html file in a live server.
+### clone this repo to your local machine and run from the index.html file inside the Editor/ directory in a live server.